NMcst/SOHO/README.md

 The last screenshot shows the Operation PC pings 192.168.1.3, which is the Admin Printer, and it shows that there is network connectivity between devices.

 ## Summary
+The project is done through Cisco Packet Tracer.
+This project shows the step-by-step creation of a small home office network design.
+It demonstrated subnetting, configuring VLANs, an Access Point, and a DHCP and DNS Server.